 3. It’s okay to NOT do it all

 Doing it all is a “school at home” mindset and it took me too many years to let go of it.
-I tend to have a Type A personality and that definitely lends itself to checking all the boxes, finishing all the chapters, and using the entire curriculum.
-That’s overwhelming for homeschool parents and homeschooled children!
+I have a Type A personality and that definitely lends itself to checking all the boxes, finishing all the chapters, and using the entire curriculum.
+Even so, that’s overwhelming for me as a homeschool parent and for my homeschooled children!

 I’ve come a long way since then.
 I went from checking off each box — even if it meant my then six year-old was working into the evening because he was dragging through dry textbooks — to completely ditching a curriculum choice if it’s not clicking after a mere two months.

 I went from covering every subject no matter what to letting go of subjects that cause turmoil and defeat.
-Would you believe The Boy hasn’t “done spelling” in a couple of years?
+Would you believe my son hasn’t “done spelling” in a couple of years?
 Now it’s learned through dictation, copywork, and good literature.
 I traded in the nagging and complaining for gentle, natural learning.

 It truly is okay to not do everything; the learning will come.
 Know that one and embrace it today!